ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Retrieve Authentication Credentials of Group Members # {#sec-pub-keys}

 A group member or a signature verifier may need to retrieve the authentication credentials of (other) group members.
 To this end, the group member or signature verifier sends an Authentication Credential Request message to the Group Manager, as per {{Sections 4.4.1.1 and 4.4.2.1 of I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends the request to the endpoint /ace-group/GROUPNAME/creds at the Group Manager.
+That is, it sends the request to the endpoint /ace-group/GROUPNAME/creds at the Group Manager.

 If the Authentication Credential Request uses the method FETCH, the Authentication Credential Request is formatted as defined in {{Section 4.4.1 of I-D.ietf-ace-key-groupcomm}}.
-In particular:
+That is:

 * Each element (if any) of the inner CBOR array 'role_filter' is formatted as in the inner CBOR array 'role_filter' of the 'get_creds' parameter of the Join Request when the parameter value is not the CBOR simple value "null" (0xf6) (see {{ssec-join-req-sending}}).